capacitor-community/date-picker/README.md

 ## Date Format

-For format, we defined the old config deprecated because we have a inconsistence between Android and iOS platforms
+For format, we defined the old config deprecated because we have a inconsistence between Android and iOS platforms.

-now you need define your forma config in `android.format` and `ios.format`
+Now you need to define your format config in `android.format` and `ios.format`.

 ### iOS